Banks push European shares to 2-week closing low

 VOLATILITY INDEX UP

-The Euro STOXX 50 volatility index .V2TX, Europe's main barometer of risk aversion, jumped more than 10 percent, indicating that appetite for riskier assets such as equities had declined following uncertainties surrounding the euro zone debt crisis and disappointing macro-economic picture.
+The Euro STOXX 50 volatility index, Europe's main barometer of risk aversion, jumped more than 10 percent, indicating that appetite for riskier assets such as equities had declined following uncertainties surrounding the euro zone debt crisis and disappointing macro-economic picture.

 U.S. consumer spending was flat in December, the weakest reading on spending since June, while France halved its economic growth forecast for this year to 0.5 percent to take account of a Europe-wide slowdown.